Femme Natale are a collective of art-makers who work beautifully together to hit the mark between truth, fun and relatability.

 On top of all this April cares for her special needs daughter who is at Intermediate School.

 For more on April go to www.aprilphillips.com

-Jeremy has been a professional Actor for over 25 years, He has appeared in a number of films, including the recently released movie Poppy, television programmes, stage shows, short films, and has done voice work and corporate videos.
+Jeremy has been a professional Actor for over 25 years, He has appeared in a number of films, television programmes, stage shows, short films, and has done voice work and corporate videos.